 Maggie Mae became a Registered Therapy Dog in March 2013 and joined Angel Ears in September 2013, after she became a registered R.E.A.D.
 Therapy dog.
 Maggie loves meeting and sharing smiles with people she meets at Convalescent Hospitals and senior assisted living facilities.
 Listening to young children read to her in the library setting has become one of the highlights in her busy schedule.

-Major,a six year old beagle, has been a therapy dog for 1 ½ years and a R.E.A.D. dog for 1 year.
-He likes to visit the library and be showered with affection by the children that read to him.
+Major has been a therapy dog and a R.E.A.D. dog for several year.s He likes to visit the library and be showered with affection by the children that read to him.
 He likes to give doggie kisses to show he is having fun.

-Valentino Raffaele is a three year old Poodle/Schnauzer mix.
+Valentino Raffaele is a Poodle/Schnauzer mix.
 He was rescued from the shelter on Valentine’s Day 2012- thus his name Valentino.
 He was adopted specifically to be trained as an Angel Ears R.E.A.D. dog.

 Touched By A Furry Angel